GodotBoy Export Template

 As a bonus, it hides the ROM within a compressed asset files.
 It is possible to even encrypt your ROM to make it harder (but not impossible) to pirate, if you very strictly wanted your game to run on a supported platform.
 I don't suspect that would be a popular option, but it's possible for anyone who cares to.

 To try it out yourself, download this repo, download Godot, replace my ROM with yours (be sure to delete my rom), and follow the export tutorials on Godot.
 Currently, it supports Linux (ARM64 or x86_64), Android (ARM64 & x86_64), and Windows (x86_64).
-It should be possible to export to Mac/iOS, but I don't own any Apple hardware, so I have no way do any of that (if someone wants to donate some, I might be persuaded to spend some time on it).

 Thanks for checking it out!